Robert-van-Engelen/lisp/README.md

       return &cell[sp];
     }

-Since `push` returns a pointer to the protected value, we can update this cell by dereferencing the pointer.
-This allows us to efficiently contruct lists without having the push every list value on the stack, see the example below.
+Since `push` returns a pointer to the protected value, we can update this stack cell by dereferencing the pointer.
+This allows us to efficiently contruct lists without having the push every list value on the stack, as is illustrated by the example further below.
 Later we pop the value from the stack:

     /* pop from the stack and return value */
     L pop() {